Small Trees For Front Yard (With Pictures) – Identification Guide

 Then there is the issue of the landscaping tree’s size, shape, and color.
 For example, some decorative trees for a front yard have stunning red foliage or beautiful fall colors.
 In contrast, others are prized for their stunning colorful spring and summer flowers.

-Small Ornamental Trees For Front Yard (With Pictures) – Identification Guide
+Small Ornamental Trees for the Front Yard (With Pictures) – Identification Guide

 Small decorative weeping trees are popular in small front yards because they add tremendous visual value without taking up much space.
 Their graceful cascading branches create a focal point in front of your house or enhance a flower bed.
 Here are four dwarf weeping trees to consider planting.